geonetwork/doc/source/user-guide/harvesting/harvesting-wfs-features.rst

 After the harvester has been run you should see a results screen that looks something like the following screenshot.

 The results page shows that there were 42 fragments of metadata harvested from the WFS GetFeature response.
-They were saved to the GeoNetwork database as subtemplates and linked into the metadata template to form 7 new metadata records.
+They were saved to the |project_name| database as subtemplates and linked into the metadata template to form 7 new metadata records.